Strengthen your LGBTQ+ allyship in your running community

 Champion others not to assume pronouns and that it’s okay to ask someone their preferred pronouns.

 Advocate for a non-binary race category at local running events.
+Check out Running USA’s LGBTQ+ inclusion resource for more info.

 Create safe spaces for anyone, especially youth, no matter where they are in their running or identity journey.
 Brooks is putting allyship into action by providing scholarships to Camp Brave Trails, helping LGBTQ+ youth travel from near and far to a leadership camp where they can find their people, their place, and their passions.
-Be an ally and join us by sharing your run, your match, or Run Proud gear with #PrideForMiles.
+Be an ally and join us by sharing your run, your march, or your Run Proud gear with #PrideForMiles.

 Artist and activist Wednesday Holmes is bringing their inclusive, inviting, and inherently joyful designs to our limited edition Run Proud Collection.
-With this collaboration, we're empowering all members of the LGBTQ+ community and their allies to show their true colors.
-Follow Wednesday on Instagram and see more of their work at hellomynameiswednesday.com
+With this collaboration, we’re empowering all members of the LGBTQ+ community and their allies to show their true colors.
+Follow Wednesday on Instagram and see more of their work at hellomynameiswednesday.com.

 This is a carousel.
 Use next and Previous buttons to navigate.